 Congratulations, you have just secured the opportunity to wow a potential employer!
 To make the best impression possible, here are our top tips to ace that interview:

 - Know who the decision-maker and interviewers are.

 - Have a mental portfolio of your accomplishments.

 - Plan to set yourself apart.

 Understand the organization

 The first thing a hiring manager may ask is: “What do you know about us?” and “Why do you want to work for our company”?
-Hiring managers use this as test to indicate how interested you are in working for their company and how well you come prepared to meetings.
-Some managers think that candidates who do not bother to research the firms they apply to are a definite “Do Not Hire.”
+Hiring managers use this as a test to gauge how interested you are in working for their company and how well you come prepared to meetings.
+Some managers think that if a candidate doesn’t bother to spend the time to research the firm, then they are a definite “Do Not Hire.”

 Check out the organization’s website to get a general sense of what they are about:

 - Who is their target audience?